-At Ingleton Church of England Primary School, we regard the safeguarding of children as our main priority.
+At Ingleton C of E Primary School, we regard the safeguarding of children as our main priority.
 We believe that we all have the right to be happy, to be safe and to learn; we all have the responsibility to make this happen.

 We will ensure that:

 - the welfare of the child remains paramount;

 - all children whatever their age, culture, disability, gender, language, racial origin, religious beliefs and/ or sexual identity have the right to be protected from harm;

 - all suspicions and allegations of abuse will be taken seriously and responded to swiftly and appropriately;

 - all staff and volunteers working at our school have a responsibility to report concerns to the designated lead for Safeguarding – Mrs Whitaker.

 Our safeguarding policies cover all areas of school life and include:

 - staff & visitors- ensuring they are vetted, informed & trained;

 - children’s behaviour- promoting safer & happier behaviours & lifestyles;